itaibassi/itaibassi.github.io/papers/index.markdown

 `2023.` On Sloppy non-pronominals (with Danny Fox).
 Email me for a copy.

-`2023.`[An Algebra of Thought that predicts key aspects of language structure](https://ling.auf.net/lingbuzz/007060) (with Uli Sauerland, Cory Bill, Abigail Bimpeh, Aron Hirsch, Paloma Jeretić, Marie-Christine Meyer, Andreea Nicolae, Kazuko Yatsushiro, Artemis Alexiadou).
+`2023.`[An Algebra of Thought that predicts key aspects of language structure](https://ling.auf.net/lingbuzz/007060) (with Uli Sauerland, Cory Bill, Abigail Bimpeh, Aron Hirsch, Paloma Jeretič, Marie-Christine Meyer, Andreea Nicolae, Kazuko Yatsushiro, Artemis Alexiadou).
 To appear in  *<font color="lightblue"> Proceedings of Sinn und Bedeutung 27</font>*.

 `2022.` [Pre-DP *only* is a propositional operator at LF: A new argument from ellipsis](https://journals.linguisticsociety.org/proceedings/index.php/SALT/article/view/32.041) (with Aron Hirsch and Tue Trinh).
 To appear in *<font color="lightblue"> SALT32 Proceedings</font>*.